dimfeld/website/posts/parsing_with_nom.md

 }
 ```

-Our first parser, `word`, just gets a word. `take_while1(nonws_char)` creates a parser that reads at least one character matching `nonws_char`.
+Our first parser, `word`, just gets a single word. `take_while1(nonws_char)` creates a parser that reads at least one character matching `nonws_char`.

 Each parser follows this format.
-It takes the input as an argument, and returns a `IResult<REM, DATA>`, where `REM` is the remaining unparsed portion of the string, with the same type as `input`, and `DATA` is the type that a parser returns.
+It takes the input as an argument and returns a `IResult<REM, DATA>`, where `REM` is the remaining unparsed portion of the string,
+and `DATA` is the type that a parser returns.
 The built-in parsers also work with this type of return value, so we don't have to do anything special here.

+For this parser, the inputs are all strings, but `nom` is also made to work with binary formats, so `&[u8]` is commonly seen in other uses.

 ```rust
 fn word(input: &str) -> IResult<&str, &str> {